Colorado State Capitol

-The Colorado State Capitol Building, located at 200 East Colfax Avenue in Denver, Colorado, United States, is the home of the Colorado General Assembly and the offices of the Governor of Colorado and Lieutenant Governor of Colorado.
+The Colorado State Capitol Building, located at 200 East Colfax Avenue in Denver, Colorado, United States, is the home of the Colorado General Assembly and the offices of the Governor of Colorado, Lieutenant Governor of Colorado, and the Colorado State Treasurer.

 History

 The building is intentionally reminiscent of the United States Capitol.
 Designed by Elijah E. Myers, it was constructed in the 1890s from Colorado white granite, and opened for use in November 1894.
 The distinctive gold dome consists of real gold leaf, first added in 1908, commemorating the Colorado Gold Rush.
 The building is part of Denver's Civic Center area.
 It was listed on the National Register of Historic Places as part of the Civic Center Historic District in 1974, and became part of the Denver Civic Center National Historic Landmark District in 2012.

 A major safety upgrade project, funded by the Colorado State Historical Fund, was started in 2001 and completed in 2009.
 The design by Fentress Architects added modern safety features, like enclosed stair towers, that blended in with the original architecture.
 The Colorado Capitol Building is featured on many of Denver's architectural tours.